dthtien/wf/README.md

 # DSL playground
-Gush cloner without ActiveJob but requried Sidekiq This project is for researching DSL purpose
+Gush cloner without ActiveJob but requried Sidekiq.
+This project is for researching DSL purpose

 # Execute flow
 ## Declare jobs